Aadhav-VijayaSaravanan/Currency-converter/README.md

 To get started with **Import API - Quadro**, follow these steps:

-1. **Obtain an API Key:** Sign up for an API key from [CurrencyFreaks](https://currencyfreaks.com/).
+1. **Obtain an API Key:** Sign up for an API key from [Open Exchange Rates](https://openexchangerates.org/).
 You will need this API key to access currency conversion data.

 2. **Python:** This tool is written in Python, so you need to have Python installed on your system.
 You can download Python from the official [Python website](https://www.python.org/).